 - Pull an all-nighter

-To stay up all night, often to study or complete a project
+To stay up all night, often to study or complete a project before a deadline

 - A straight-a student

-A student who consistently gets good grades
+A student who consistently earns high grades in all their classes

 - A tough cookie